alphagov/paas-tech-docs/source/documentation/getting_started/before_you_start.md

 - follow the [twelve-factor application principles](architecture.html#12-factor-application-principles); this will be true if your app has been written so it can deploy to another PaaS like Heroku
 - [store data classified up to ‘official’](deploying_apps.html#data-security-classification); your app cannot store data classified as 'secret' or 'top secret'
-- be built using a [supported buildpack](deploying_apps.html#buildpacks) or written in one of these languages:
-    - Go
-    - Nodejs
-    - Java
-    - PHP
-    - Python
-    - Ruby
-    - static HTML/CSS/Javascript site
-    - .NET Core

 [Cloud Foundry buildpacks](deploying_apps.html#buildpacks) provide runtime and framework support for your application.
 For most languages, you will need to provide configuration files to describe your app’s dependencies.
 Most buildpacks will support a limited range of versions of the language.